PowerShell/DSC/docs/reference/schemas/resource/manifest/root.md

 ## Description

 Every command-based DSC Resource must have a manifest.
-The manifest must:
+The manifest file must:

 1. Be discoverable in the `PATH` environment variable.
-1. Follow the naming convention `<name>.resource.json`.
+1. Follow the naming convention `<name>.dsc.resource.json`.
 1. Be valid for the schema described in this document.

 The rest of this document describes the manifest's schema.